aristanetworks/avd-workshops/workshops/git.md

 ![GitHub Logo Dark](assets/images/github_logo_dark.png#only-dark){: style="width:100px"}
 ![GitHub Logo Light](assets/images/github_logo_light.png#only-light){: style="width:100px"}

-Before proceeding further, make sure you are logged into your active GitHub account.
+Before proceeding further, make sure you are logged into your GitHub account.

 If you do not have a GitHub account, you can create one **[here](https://github.com/join)**.

 ???+ note
-    In the ATD Lab, you will authenticate to GitHub using an 8 digit access code.
-On other systems you will need a Personal Access Token.
-You may skip the next step if you are working in the ATD Lab IDE.
+    In the ATD Lab, you will authenticate to GitHub using an eight-digit access code.
+On other systems, you will need a Personal Access Token. **You may skip the next step if you work in the Arista-provided ATD Lab IDE**.
 Detailed instructions for creating a Personal Access Token can be found [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ### **Create a GitHub personal access token**

-To push your local repo to GitHUb you will need a Personal Access Token.
+To push your local repo to GitHub, you will need a Personal Access Token.
 From your **GitHub** account, click through the following path to generate a new personal access token.  **Profile --> Settings --> Developer Settings --> Personal Access Tokens --> Tokens (classic) --> Generate new token (classic)**

 - Give the token a meaningful name by setting the **Note**: `MyNewToken`
 - Set the **Expiration**: 30 days (default)

 Select the scopes to grant to this token.
 To use your token to access repositories from the command line, select `repo`.
 A token with no assigned scopes can only access public information.

-The click `Generate token` at the bottom of the page.  **Copy and save the token in a secure place.
+Click `Generate token` at the bottom of the page.  **Copy and save the token in a secure place.
 YOU WILL NOT BE ABLE TO SEE THE TOKEN AGAIN**.

 ![Git Token Scopes](assets/images/git_token_scopes.png){: style="width:500px"}